 Wee but mighty

 Tenacious is a word that seems like it could have been coined specifically for the terrier temperament.
-Although one of the smaller of the 30-plus AKC-recognized terrier breeds, Cairns are no exception to that description of unwavering determination.
+Although one of the smaller of the terrier breeds, Cairns are no exception to that description of unwavering determination.

 Energetic and easygoing

 Cairns are considered right in the middle range for terrier activity: less intense and not as scrappy as some of the other terrier breeds, but still possessed of strong instincts to chase and attack small fleeing creatures.
 Your cats are probably safe, but pet hamsters or gerbils will be at risk.
-Keeping them on a leash when out walking is safest for them and the neighborhood squirrels alike.
+Keeping them on a lead when out walking is safest for them and the local squirrels alike.

 Digging comes with the territory